apache/activemq-artemis/docs/user-manual/en/ha.md

 javadoc or any good JMS tutorial for more information on how to use this.

-The ActiveMQ core API also provides a similar feature in the form of the class `org.apache.activemq.core.client.SessionFailureListener`
+The Apache ActiveMQ core API also provides a similar feature in the form of the class `org.apache.activemq.core.client.SessionFailureListener`

 Any ExceptionListener or SessionFailureListener instance will always be